-The state of a culture comes out of the mouths of frontline leaders every morning during the two-minute Pre-Planning Meeting involving those closest to the work.
-We have witnessed thousands of these informal sessions and conversations between a supervisor and crew through real time videos.
-The table below illustrates what they accomplish and the essential questions they help answer.
+The state of a culture comes out of the mouths of frontline leaders every morning during the ten-minute pre-planning meeting involving those closest to the work.
+We have witnessed thousands of these informal sessions and conversations between a supervisor and crew through real-time videos.
+Table 1 on the following page illustrates what they accomplish and the essential questions they help answer.

-FactorLab has shown it is possible to use mobile devices to capture real conversations in video form and to apply machine learning techniques to create a previously unimagined topography of a company's cultural landscape.
+FactorLab has shown it is possible to use mobile devices to capture conversations in video form and to apply machine learning techniques to create a previously unimagined topography of a company's cultural landscape.
 Using this information, we are able to build a system health map to navigate the unexpected and measure progress.
 With an enlightened, fact-based mental model, a CEO who values unvarnished truth can see where they need to focus and when the walk and the talk are not the same.

 Jobsite conversations matter.
 That you have them, how you have them, and what they address needs to fit your organization, its processes, values, and culture.
-It is essential these conversations reflect four critical categories: Planning, Engagement, Hazards, and Caring.
+It is essential that these conversations reflect four critical dimensions: Planning, Engagement, Hazards, and Caring.
 The nexus of engagement and caring is where meaningful two-way communication takes place.